fredguile/ng2-md-datatable/README.md

 @include mat-datatable-theme($theme);
 ```

-This is based on the [current guide](https://github.com/angular/material2/blob/master/guides/theming.md) for theming components with Material 2 Beta.
+This is based on the [current guide](https://github.com/angular/material2/blob/master/guides/theming.md) for theming components with Material RC.

 ## Live Demo